PrefectHQ/prefect-helm/charts/prefect-server/README.md

 1. `prefect-server-postgresql-connection`: used by the prefect-server deployment to connect to the postgresql database.
 2. `<release-name>-postgresql-0`: defines the `postgresql.auth.username`'s password on the postgresql server to allow successful authentication from the prefect server.

+No secrets are created when providing an existing secret.

 ## Maintainers

 | Name | Email | Url |